 Dr. McGuire is a former member of our congregation but is now a member of Gethsemane Lutheran Church.
 Since Gethsemane has been a “Reconciling in Christ” congregation for nearly 10 years, she was also able to share their experience about their RIC journey.

 The video is a little over an hour long, with every minute filled with faithful Biblical interpretation, personal insights, and, yes, much humor!
 Please enjoy Marilyn’s talk, and share the link with friends!

 St. Thomas/Holy Spirit was founded in 1979 as a merger between St. Thomas Lutheran Church and Holy Spirit Lutheran Church.

 STHS is a congregation with a commitment to community service.
 In 1996, Christian Community Homecare was established.
 This organization provides non-medical services to the homebound, reaching out to the elderly in the community.
-In 1997, the congregation helped to establish TLC Preschool, with the intention to provide working parents with a Christ-centered, safe environment for children ages 2 through Pre-K.

 Beyond the established ministries of the congregation, the body of Christ in this place has been historically committed to serving the larger community.
 STHS has been recognized by International Partners in Mission for continued support of World Missions.
 It has also been recognized by Feed My People in St. Louis for outstanding commitment to feeding those in need in the St. Louis area.
 STHS operates its own limited emergency assistance program to continue to reach out to those in need in the community.